top of page

 Why Don't All Mecca Hills Have Stripes

-These patterns do not appear everywhere in the Mecca Hills because their formation requires precise alignment of conditions:
+These patterns do not appear everywhere in the Mecca Hills because their formation depends on a specific set of subsurface conditions:

 Walking Along the Spine